Google Cloud Platform

 In order to use most services from Google Cloud, you have to enable the APIs of the respective services.
 For example, to create a VM, you will have to enable the Compute Engine API

-Managing Your Connected GCP Project(s)
+Managing Your Connected Google Cloud Project(s)

 Configure